laravel/docs/views.md

 	// Using Magic Methods
 	$view = view('greeting')->withName('Victoria');

-In the example above the variable `$name` would be accessible from the view, and would contain `Victoria`.
+In the example above, the variable `$name` is made accessible to the view and contains `Victoria`.

-If you wish, you may pass an array of data as the second parameter given to the `make` method:
+If you wish, you may pass an array of data as the second parameter to the `make` method:

 	$view = view('greetings', $data);